Yongqi-Zhuo/Syno-AE/README.md

 ## About Baselines

-We have shipped the model baselines for you.
-However, you can also reproduce the baselines by yourself.
-The baseline models are trained with the same hyperparameters as the Syno operators, so they should be comparable.
+We have shipped the accuracy of baseline models for you.
+However, you can also reproduce the accuracy of the baselines yourself.
+To make the baseline accuracy comparable with the optimized models, the baseline models are trained with the same hyperparameters as the Syno-optimized models.

 ### Obtain the Accuracy for Baselines